Ryanair faces one-day strike in five countries over contracts

 Ryanair employs staff across Europe under Irish contracts, but some unions want the ability to negotiate terms under the employment laws of their own country.

-Belgian unions forecast most flights out of Ryanair's two airports in Belgium will be canceled, challenging the company's pledge to minimize disruptions.
+Belgian unions forecast most flights out of Ryanair's two airports in Belgium will be cancelled, challenging the company's pledge to minimise disruptions.

 Some pilots in Italy will also join the industrial action on the day, the Uiltrasporti union said.

-A spokesman for Ryanair said "there will be no pilot strike in Italy", adding that Ryanair had already signed a collective labor agreement with the ANPAC union and does not recognize the "small" Uiltrasporti union.
+A spokesman for Ryanair said "there will be no pilot strike in Italy", adding that Ryanair had already signed a collective labour agreement with the ANPAC union and does not recognise the "small" Uiltrasporti union.

-Unions representing three of the airline's Italy-based cabin crews said in a statement on Thursday they had agreed in principle to a three-year collective labor agreement.

-Fit Cisl, Anpac and Anpav unions signed Thursday's agreement, but Uiltrasporti was not mentioned.

 Ryanair has struggled to curb an industrial relations revolt in recent months and was forced to cancel 150 of its 400 German flights on Wednesday after a walkout by pilots and crew.